 Using PublishPress Revisions, you can revert to the original published post by simply creating a new revision.

 Go to the Posts » All Posts page and click on the ‘New Revision’ link below the post you want to revert.

 The plugin will start a new revision of the currently published version of the post.

 You can now make any changes you want to the draft.

 For instance, you may want to add a notice that the offer promoted on this page has expired.
-Alternately, if you want to simply revert to the original version after a certain time.
+Alternatively, if you want to simply revert to the original version after a certain time.

-To do so, you can just remove any content you want, and then schedule a new date on the calendar.
+To do so, you can just remove any content you want, and then set a new date on the calendar.

-After you have added the new schedule, you can Approve this draft.
+After you have added the new schedule, you can click on the ‘Approve’ button.

 Doing so will put your revision in the queue.

 You can see all your scheduled revisions by visiting the Revisions » Revision Queue page.